matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mkdocs-docker-nginx.md

   - mash
 categories:
   - Software Development
-description: My guide to building a highly customisable, lightweight, secure, and performant static site using MkDocs, NGINX and Docker.
+description: A guide to building a highly customisable, lightweight, secure, and performant static site using MkDocs, NGINX and Docker.
 tags:
   - Docker
   - MkDocs